maxtkc/mvths-wiki/docs/047a-light-display-project.rst

 Design
 ------------

-#. **Project Draft**: The first step in building this project is to make a draft of your project in your notebook.
+#. **Project Draft**: The first step this project is to make a draft of your project in your notebook.
 The draft should include a drawing for your acrylic display design and your box/base.
 In addition, the draft should also include a description of what your project will do.
 For example, my design might include an image of Superman and the display might increase in brightness as you approach it.

+#. **Project Timeline**: The next step in this project is to create a project timeline for completing this project.
+The project timeline will be created in a spreadsheet that includes a column for tasks and columns for everyday of the project.
+Your job is to break down this project into a set of discrete tasks and then determine when each of these tasks will be completed.

+    #.
+Open new spreadsheet in Googlesheets
+    #.
+Label the first column as Tasks
+    #.
+Label the next 21 columns with the days of the week, starting with the first day of the project.
+    #.
+Use colors to mark out the weekend dates
+    #.
+Make a list of tasks required to complete the project in the Tasks column.
+    #.
+Using color, indicate the dates for working on each task.

-#. **Project Timeline**
+#.

 You are welcome to build the parts for this project in any order, but we want you to create a time line for your project before starting.